 Once we were done with the close read we did a fun craftivity to go along with the story.
 My students got to make their own Beekle using shaving cream and glue.

 It was so fun and turned out so cute!
 My students absolutely love Beekle.
 They were so excited to hear there may be a movie made based on this book.

-You can get all of the The Adventures of Beekle the Unimaginary Friend lesson plans, text dependent questions, graphic organizers, and templates shown from our TPT store.
+You can get all of the The Adventures of Beekle the Unimaginary Friend lesson plans, text dependent questions, graphic organizers, and templates shown from shop.